 Operating a bitcoin ATM using own liquidity (hot-wallet or bitcoin exchange)

-So to recap, what are two general ways of operating a bitcoin ATM:
+So to recap, what are two general ways to operate a bitcoin ATM:

 - Running a machine from own hot wallet.
 Operator purchases bitcoins in bulk and deposits them to hot wallet which is connected to ATM.
 Whenever, customer purchases bitcoins — machine gets cash and initiates outgoing BTC transaction to customer’s address.
 Periodically operator collects cash from bitcoin machine and purchases bitcoin in bulk again to replenish hot wallet for future transactions.